python-students-summer2024/input-output-exercise-yongqingshannnn/README.md

 - **practice_input.py**
 - **practice_output.py**

+And one program that, when run, will run all the code in both those `practice_` files.

+- **main.py**

 ### Filling in the functions

-Both have some pre-defined functions.
+Both `practice_` files have some pre-defined functions.
 Each function has instructions for what code to write and place within it.

 In order to properly place code within a function, the code within the function must be indented underneath the function definition.